Skip to main content

 Subscription details

-Where you subscribe to our Growth Platform Newsletter, we may collect your name, email address and subscription preferences.
+Where you subscribe to Growth Platform Newsletters, we may collect your name, email address and subscription preferences.

-We use this information to send you our newsletters and other news and information about our events and services.
-We will only send you information about Growth Platform and Invest Liverpool City Region in accordance with the preferences that you choose when you subscribe to either newsletter.
+We use this information to send you newsletters and other news and information about our events and services.
+We will only send you information about Growth Platform and Invest Liverpool City Region in accordance with the preferences that you choose when you subscribe.

 Our lawful basis for this processing is consent, as you have specifically requested to receive updates from us.
 If you no longer wish to receive these updates from us, you can change your preferences or unsubscribe at any time by using the links in any emails we send to you.